ehsan11100/AdGuard/Getting-Started.md

 * [MIPS](https://static.adguard.com/adguardhome/release/AdGuardHome_linux_mips.tar.gz)
 * [MIPSLE](https://static.adguard.com/adguardhome/release/AdGuardHome_linux_mipsle.tar.gz)

+> **MacOS 10.15 Catalina** please note, that on MacOS Catalina it is recommended to place AdGuard Home directory to the "Applications" directory.

 > AdGuard Home can work on other operating systems as well (for instance, it can work on devices with MIPS CPU), but we need your help with testing it.

 <a id="first-time"></a>